MakerFaireOrlando/mfo-static-website/_exhibits/2023-muvmotors-make-your-projects-move.md

 -	Stereo audio output.
 -	SB_T41_4on_2ext board controls up to four small stepper motors, N11 or N17, and sends signals to up to two external stepper drivers so large steppers can be used.
 -	 SB_T41_7ext board signals up to seven large stepper motors.
 Any size external stepper driver, power supply, and stepper can be used.
 Need to rotate a car?
--	I2C signals to drive the optional LCD display, extendable to other I2C devices you may use.
+-	I2C signals to drive the optional LCD display with 3W stereo amp, extendable to other I2C devices you may use.
 -	1-Wire signal to measure several temperatures.
 Motors in an enclosure generate heat.
 Use this to design cooling.
 -	Several uncommitted IO pins for expansion.
 -	Compact at only 100mm x 100mm (4” x 4”).